emc211/wp/rlwrap/README.md

 ## CTRL-r

 ### Problem
-You have a cmd that you executed previously that you want to re execute, or edit slight and execute.
+You have a cmd that you executed previously that you want to re execute, or edit slightly and execute.
 You cant use the ! search as it only find the last instance that looked like this and you've run multiple commands that start this way.
 You need a more comprehesive search.